Teyras/MT/text/chapters/420_scaling_analysis.md

 However, the device boots at the moment the power supply is plugged in, so it should be feasible to build a monitor machine that would manage the cluster by interrupting and restoring the power supply of each individual device.
-Another option is using a prebuilt switched PDU (power distribution unit) for USB.
+Another option is using a pre-built switched PDU (power distribution unit) for USB.

 An obvious drawback of using physical machines owned by the maintainer of the system is that we cannot scale them up infinitely on demand -- we are always